iotaledger/integration-services/api/USAGE.md

 * The courier acquires the credential and uses the Ecommerce-Bridge to verify its authenticity; the delivery is safely handled over to the right customer
 * (optionally) The user acquires the courier scanner credential (see above, use case 1) and uses the Ecommerce-SSI Bridge to verify that it belongs to an authorised dleivery company; the user (customer) knows the delivery is legit

 _The two scenarios above become even more interesting in case of automated (i.e., drones) delivery.
-And when including also delivery identification.
+And when including also delivery identification._
-_

 ## Ecommerce example scenarios: secure sales
 ### 1. Customer identity and credential (age) verification ###

-_Problem_: Verify customer identity and avoid to collect and store personal information; increasing compliance and reducing liability.
+__Problem__: Verify customer identity and avoid to collect and store personal information; increasing compliance and reducing liability.

 In the context of ENSURESEC e-commerce ecosystem, the proposed use case will make use of the Ecommerce-SSI Bridge to implement the following workflow:
-* An authorised bank employee registers an _organization_ decentralised identity for its bank
+* An authorised bank employee registers an _organization_ decentralized identity for its bank
 * A user creates a decentralized identity (DID document) using a mobile application (a standalone credential wallet or an e-commerce shopping app)
 * The user requests an Issuer (e.g., the bank) to issue a credential staying her age
 * The issuer uses information about the user held on local record (and previously verified) and the Ecommerce-SSI Bridge to create and issue a Verifiable Credential to the user